Durzn/BracketHighlighter/README.md

 - Currently empty.

 ## Release Notes

+## [1.0.7]
+- Added support to explicitly only support configured languages.
+Once this setting has one or more entries, the plugin will ONLY work for the given entry/entries.
+For language identifiers please refer to https://code.visualstudio.com/docs/languages/identifiers Leaving the option blank will enable it globally.

 ## [1.0.6]
 - Fixed case where text that spans over exactly 2 lines wouldn't correctly be highlighted when searching forwards